toolstack/just-writing-statistics/readme.md

 ### What are stopwords and why would I care? ###
 Stopwords are common words like "the" or "at" that don't really add much to the word frequency count statistics but might dominate due to how oftne they are used.

-The stopwords list that Just Writing Statistics comes from [here](https://github.com/stopwords-iso/stopwords-iso) if you want to see what get's excluded per language.
+The stopwords list that Just Writing Statistics uses comes from [here](https://github.com/stopwords-iso/stopwords-iso) if you want to see what gets excluded per language.

 ### Why fork WP Word Count? ###

 ***UPDATE TO THE UPDATE***
-WP Word Count has been off the plugin directory again since June 2024, and their website is no longer available, so I guess it's done for good this time.
+WP Word Count has been off the plugin directory again since June 2024, and the redlettuce website is no longer available, so I guess it's done for good this time.
 ******

 ***UPDATE***